ebabel-eu/serverless-lambda-functions/README.md

 ```

 ## todo
+- PUT to orders entity is broken and makes every order become null.
 - Switch to Typescript.
 - Add linting.
 - Add unit tests with Jest and test coverage report (istanbul).